iterative/dvc.org/static/docs/commands-reference/pull.md

 ??? --force

-With the `--recursive dirname` option DVC searches the named directory and its subdirectories for files to download.
+With the `--recursive DIRNAME` option DVC searches the named directory and its subdirectories for files to download.

 After data file is in cache DVC utilizes OS specific mechanisms like reflinks or